 One, mentorship is a two-way street.
 Build your network by finding the passions and drivers that connect you with another person.
 Two, don’t keep people in your corner who are envious of your success.

 Melissa Cerny is Area President at Arthur J. Gallagher & Co., a US-based global insurance brokerage and risk management services firm.
 In her role, Melissa manages 100+ people across fours offices.
 Additionally, she is responsible for innovating the business and curating the client experience.
 Melissa is very involved within the insurance industry, in helping more women get involved at the highest level.
-Her team is almost all female in sales and management and ethnically diverse, which is unique for the industry.
+Her team is almost all female in sales and management, which is unique for the industry.
 Melissa is based in Los Angeles, where she lives with her husband, Jeremy, and two children, Dylan and Lyla.